Sexual Health & Wellness Clinic:

 Clark County Combined Health District

-Clark County Combined Health District Reproductive Health and Wellness receives funding from the Ohio Department of Health, Reproductive Health and Wellness Program Title X grant.
+Clark County Combined Health District Sexual Health and Wellness Clinic receives funding from the Ohio Department of Health, Reproductive Health and Wellness Program Title X grant.

 The Clark County Combined Health District is committed to equipping our clients with the information and resources they need to avoid or manage sexually transmitted diseases (STDs).
-Exam and testing are available for STDs including Chlamydia, Gonorrhea and Syphilis.
+Exam and testing are available for STDs including Chlamydia, Gonorrhea, HIV, and Syphilis.

 Human Immunodeficiency Virus (HIV) Prevention

-Our HIV test is a free service provided through the RHW clinic; those who choose to have a test can be assured that their results are kept confidential.
-HIV rapid tests are available.
+HIV tests are provided through the Sexual Health & Wellness Clinic and those who choose to have a test can be assured that their results are kept confidential.
+HIV rapid tests and blood tests are available.
 The HIV test looks for HIV antibodies in your body.
 If you have antibodies, your test results will be positive.
-This means you are infected with HIV.
+This means you are probably infected with HIV and will reqiure confirmation testing.
 If you don’t have antibodies, your test will be negative.
 This means one of two things: You don’t have HIV or you have been infected with HIV, but your body hasn’t made antibodies yet.